bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 However, as Bevy has grown, it has slowly moved into "hybrid renderer" territory.
 In previous releases, we added a [Depth and Normal Prepass](/news/bevy-0-10/#depth-and-normal-prepass) to enable [TAA](/news/bevy-0-11/#temporal-anti-aliasing), [SSAO](/news/bevy-0-11/#screen-space-ambient-occlusion), and [Alpha Texture Shadow Maps](/news/bevy-0-10/#shadow-mapping-using-prepass-shaders).
 We also added a Motion Vector Prepass to enable TAA.

-In **Bevy 0.12** we added support for Deferred Rendering (building on the existing prepass work).
+In **Bevy 0.12** we added optional support for Deferred Rendering (building on the existing prepass work).
 Each material can choose whether it will go through the forward or deferred path, and this can be configured per-material-instance.
-Bevy also has a new [`DefaultOpaqueRendererMethod`] resource, which configures the global default, which is set to "forward" by default.
+Bevy also has a new [`DefaultOpaqueRendererMethod`] resource, which configures the global default.
+This is set to "forward" by default.
 The global default can be overridden per-material.

 When deferred is enabled for the PBR [`StandardMaterial`], the deferred prepass packs PBR information into the Gbuffer, which looks like this: